 Digital Poetics #17 x F(r)ictions: Let's go to lunch, habibi by Sarah Gaafar

-Presenting the second of four collaborations with screening space and video art platform F(r)ictions, showing until the end of September
+Presenting the second of four collaborations with screening space and video art platform F(r)ictions.
+This screening was held from August until December 2020.

 Presenting a conversation from different perspectives between Father and Daughter, "Let's go to lunch, habibi" explores ideas of abandonment, anger and longing through disrupted and fragmented storytelling.
 Gaafar had previously explored the tense atmosphere between Father and Daughter in her film "Baba", a hand-held recording of a day spent with her own father in London, UK.
 Influenced by research on Tacita Dean's 2001 "The Russian Ending" - a series of etchings of scene directions on found postcards showing fatal accidents and natural disasters - Gaafar has developed her own truth into fiction with "Let's go to lunch, habibi", by creating two characters, a setting, writing a script with different acts and direction.